deepanshudey/NewYork-housing-retail_store-exploration-system/readme.md

 ## Loading Data

-The data can be loaded by:
+The data can be loaded by (Use python3):

 1. Run `code/retrieve_data.py` to make API call and download the required datasets.